vespa-engine/blog/_posts/2021-12-03-billion-scale-knn.md

 num-threads-per-search</a> ranking profile setting.
 This setting allows parallelizing the search and ranking using multiple CPU threads, reducing the overall serving latency at the cost of increased CPU usage per query.
-Another trade-off related parameter which allows utilizing multi-core CPU architectures better.
+This allows better use of multi-core CPU architectures.

 The second ranking profile `fine-ranking` inherits the first phase ranking function from the `coarse-ranking` profile and re-ranks the top k results using a more sophisticated model,